cmptrnb/Xray-examples/VLESS-XHTTP-Nginx/README.md

 Download the most recent executable for your client platform, e.g. `Xray-linux-64.zip`.

-Unzip the zip file:
+Unzip the zip file.

+In a terminal window, change into the unzipped directory.
+For example:

 ```
-unzip Xray-linux-64.zip
+cd Downloads\Xray-linux-64
 ```

-Change into the unzipped directory.

 ## Step 12.
 Configure client